-Chinese journalist Zhang Zhan is serving a four-year prison sentence in Shanghai on charges of picking quarrels and provoking trouble for her coverage of the COVID-19 pandemic.
+Chinese journalist Zhang Zhan is serving a four-year prison sentence in the Shanghai City Women’s Prison for picking quarrels and provoking trouble for her coverage of the COVID-19 pandemic.
 Police arrested Zhang, a freelance video reporter, on May 14, 2020.

 Zhang went missing in Wuhan on May 14, 2020, one day after she published a video critical of the government’s countermeasures to contain the virus, according to news reports.
 On May 15, the Shanghai Municipal Public Security Bureau issued a notice stating that Zhang had been arrested and detained for “picking quarrels and provoking trouble,” and was being held at the Pudong Xinqu Detention Center, in Shanghai, according to those reports.